This is a list of things that personally cause me some issues as a yuri anime fan.

 Receiving a happy ending by getting together with someone you love is certainly a good thing, but not every character has to be paired off like that.
 Don’t force a ship simply out of whimsical desire.

-6. Not receiving much-needed closure if the characters do get together
+6. Not receiving a happy ending if the characters do get together

 That sort of faulty reasoning is both heteronormative as well as incredibly dismissive of LGBTQ relationships.
 Yet such a notion lives on with a few characters claiming they’re just experimenting or that they’re only “gay until graduation.”